matteodelabre/mongoose-beautiful-unique-validation/README.md

 userSchema.plugin(require('mongoose-beautiful-unique-validation'));
 ```

-You also need to use the `.trySave()` method instead of
+You also need to use `.trySave()` instead of `.save()` when
-the `.save()` one.
-The former will beautify the errors, leaving the
+persisting a model to the database.
+This ensures that this behaviour
-default method alone.
+is not triggered where it is not expected to.

-If you want to customize the error message, just use the
+If you need to customize the error message, use the
-`unique` field as you would with the `required` validator:
+`unique` field as you would with another constraint:

 ```js
 var userSchema = mongoose.Schema({